-5.3.1 Timber Frame - Horizontally Fixed
+4.3.1 Timber Frame - Horizontally Fixed Wall Framing

-- Framing dimensions, spacings and nog requirements must comply with NZS3604:2011 - Timber moisture content must not exceed 18% (see p.34) - If required nogs to be evenly spaced with a maximum spacing of 1350mm.
-If staggering nogs off a centreline it is recommended a maximum offset of 50mm-75mm - Nogs are not required behind the horizontal joint except in shower situations and specific fire, noise or impact prone area, such as stairwells or doorways
+Framing dimensions, spacings and nog requirements must comply with NZS3604:2011

+- Timber moisture content must not exceed 18% (see p.
+30) - Nogs to be evenly spaced with a maximum spacing of 1350mm.
+If staggering nogs off a centreline (Option A) it is recommended a maximum offset of 50mm-75mm - Nogs are not required behind the horizontal joint except in shower situations and specific fire, noise or impact prone area, such as stairwells or doorways

 - 10mm GIB® plasterboard, minimum 25mm x

 6g GIB® Grabber® high thread screws

-- 13mm GIB® plasterboard, minimum 32mm x 6g GIB® Grabber® high thread screws
+- 13mm GIB® plasterboard, minimum 32mm x

+6g GIB® Grabber® high thread screws
-300mm max to top and bottom plates and perimeter studs

-- Pairs of single fasteners to each stud where horizontal joint crosses - Place fasteners no closer than 12mm from paper bound sheet edge or 18mm from any cut edge - Fasteners at wall corners to be placed 50mm max in from the corner in each direction - Do not place GIBFix® adhesive at sheet edges or within 200mm of fasteners - Place daubs of GIBFix® adhesive 300mm max centres to intermediate studs - Sheet edges at door or window openings can be adhesive fixed unless forming part of the perimeter of a bracing element - Butt joints to be on framing or back-blocked - Fasteners to be positioned no closer than 25mm from each other
+- 300mm to top and bottom plates and perimeter studs - Pairs of single fasteners to each stud where horizontal joint crosses - Place fasteners no closer than 12mm from paper bound sheet edge or 18mm from any cut edge - Fasteners at wall corners to be placed 50mm in from the corner in each direction - Do not place GIBFix® adhesive at sheet edges or within 200mm of fasteners - Place daubs of GIBFix® adhesive at 300mm centres to intermediate studs - Sheet edges at door or window openings can be adhesive fixed unless forming part of the perimeter of a bracing element